wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 3.0.6 – Released on 1 August 2025 =
+= 3.0.8 – Released on 16 Sep 2025 =
-* New: Compatibility with the WooCommerce Cart Abandonment Recovery plugin.
+* New: Add labels to the post and pre-funnel offer.
-* Enhancement: Offer notice placement changes and banner updates
+* New: Compatibility with the latest WP 6.8.2 and WC 10.1.2.